 Tips and Tricks When Using WordPress Child Themes

-To get the most out of the child themes, keep in mind these advises:
+To get the most out of the child themes, keep in mind these pieces of advice:

 - Use your child theme when trying out new changes to your site.